akshatbindal-075/Support-Nexus/README.md

 ### Import Workflows

-Import all workflow JSON files into your n8n instance.
+Import the workflow JSON file into your n8n instance.

 Configure the required credentials: